maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 ### Using Susy

-As you can imagine there's quite a lot of math involved, so rather than calculate all the different percentage for your flexible grid, you can use a grid system that does this for you and save some time.
-There is a pretty comprehensive list of [grid systems][]in the appendix, but my preference is to use [Susy][] since it is a plug-in of Compass, which we are already using, and more importantly it is authored by [Eric Meyer][] whom I have a great deal of confidence in.
+As you can imagine there's quite a lot of math involved, so rather than calculate all the different percentage for your flexible grid, you can use a grid system that does this for you and save time.
+There is a pretty comprehensive list of [grid systems][] in the appendix, but my preference is to use [Susy][] since it is a plug-in of Compass, which we are already using, and more importantly it is authored by [Eric Meyer][] whom I have a great deal of confidence in.

 #### Installation